MichaelNusair/preliquify/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings or errors
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] I have updated the CHANGELOG.md

 ## Screenshots (if applicable)